Experience That Matters for Mayor

 The Grove Development: A Defining Moment

-I didn’t vote “yes” for Valley Grove because I think growth is easy.
-I voted yes because I knew it was the right thing for our city.
-I believed in what we could build together.
+I didn’t vote “yes” for Valley Grove because I think growth should happen at any cost.
+I voted yes because I believed we could protect the character of our neighborhoods without shutting down economic progress and because I knew this project was the right step forward for Pleasant Grove.

 I supported this when it mattered.
 My opponent didn’t.